FernandoDurier/News-Sentiment-Analyzer/README.md

 ## Future Works

-As said in the section before, this project needs some code reviews and refactors.
-Those, could not be done meanwhile the research time schedule for now, as I need to manage not only this but the master course itself and my job at IBM.

 The mapped steps for better code are as follows:

 1. Remove the orchestration of calling scrape functions and sentiment analysis functions from stream-study.js and allocate on another folder and file just for that as independent function, leaving the stream-study to its purpose, to handle with MongoDB operations usin streams.